Published 7/26/2015. Updated 8/26/2022

 Periscope is connected to Twitter, so do some research on your Twitter audience to find out when they're most engaged with your posts.
 I broadcast one last week, and while I have a lot to learn, I had about 250 people join me on a Friday afternoon.
 Every new social medium takes time to build so be patient.

-Here is a four minute excerpt from my twenty-minute scope.
-As you can see, since it is made on your smartphone, notifications will show up if you forget to turn them off like I did.
+Here is a four-minute excerpt from my 20-minute scope.
+As you can see, since it is made on your smartphone, notifications will show up if you forget to turn them off as I did.

-Here’s an excerpt of my first Periscope broadcast and follow me @TheRetailDoctor
+Here’s an excerpt of my first Periscope broadcast - now on Vimeo - follow me @TheRetailDoctor